1989 Los Angeles Rams season: Week 6

 In a wild Monday night affair, Frank Reich, subbing for an injured Jim Kelly, tossed a pair of 4th quarter TD passes including the game-winner to Andre Reed.

 Week 7

 A 2–4 Saints team blew out the Rams on their home turf behind 3 TD passes by Bobby Hebert.
 Saints local product Dalton Hilliard from LSU had 3 TD's, two rushing and one receiving.

 Week 8

 Rams lost their third straight in the cold of Chicago as the Bear defense held Everett to 13 of 35 passing and intercepted him twice.

 Week 9

 In a highly unusual overtime loss, the Rams kept the Vikings out of the end zone, but Vikings kicker Rich Karlis booted seven FG's.
 The winning score came when LB Mike Merriweather blocked a Dale Hatcher punt out of the end zone for a safety.
-The Vikings became the first NFL team ever to win in sudden death OT on a safety.
+The Vikings became the first NFL team ever to win in sudden death OT on a safety, while the Rams became the first NFL team to lose a game in which they scored three touchdowns and allowed none.